g-leech/argmin-gravitas/_posts/2024-06-29-my-other-thesis.markdown

 wordcount:
 ---

-Greggs: Fighting the replication crisis, one brutality case at a time.
+> Greggs: Fighting the replication crisis, one brutality case at a time.

-Carver : You can't even call this shit a [crisis].
+> Carver : You can't even call this shit a [crisis].

-Hauk : Why not?
+> Hauk : Why not?

-Carver : [Crises] end.
+> Carver : [Crises] end.

+Analytical index!!!

 Comparing evidential standards across fields.
 Which is easiest to publish in?
 Which replicates?
 What's the average Bayes factor?